verlok/vanilla-lazyload/README.md

 ### Lazy iframes

-> **When to use**: you want to lazily load `iframe`s in your web page, maybe because you have many or just because you want to load only what your users actually want to see.
+> **Use case**: you want to lazily load `iframe`s in your web page, maybe because you have many or just because you want to load only what your users actually want to see.

 HTML